• Skip to primary navigation

 1 cup grated cheese

-• Bake for about 10 minutes until the cheese is melted and golden brown
+• Bake for 10 to 15 minutes until the cheese is melted and golden brown

 • Serve hot with a fresh green salad, and perhaps a slice of crusty garlic bread.